Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 ## Credits

 - All images on the site are free images from pexels.com.
-- The png-graphic that was used to create the favicon was from the website clipartmax.com.
+- The png-graphic that was used to create the favicon was created by Freepik: https://www.freepik.com/icon/cocktail_882775#fromView=search&page=1&position=2&uuid=478434de-e623-467c-acdb-e2b1526fd0ef
-- I used the Asterisk wildcard selector, its properties as well as its comment from the "Love Running" Walktrough Project.
+- The Asterisk wildcard selector and its properties was used from "Love Running" Walktrough Project.
-- I also used the basic comments from the "Love Running" Walktrough Project to structure my project in the beginning but edited them and added some more as necessary as I progressed.
+- I copy and pasted the function getRandomInt(max) from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random (first function in the "Try it"-box).
+- The warning text was copy and pasted from: https://www.ttb.gov/regulated-commodities/beverage-alcohol/distilled-spirits/ds-labeling-home/ds-health-warning

 All other content was written by the developer.